Google-Cloud-AI/partner-ai-anthropic/README.md

-# Anthropic × Google Cloud Co-Innovation
+# Anthropic on Google Cloud

 ---